 As Rudyard Kipling wrote ‘this is Burma and it is quite unlike any land you know about’.
 Experience the cultural delights of this extraordinary country across eight days, visiting the many religious buildings of Yangon, cruising down Irrawaddy River and exploring the many ancient stupas which fill Bagan’s incredible landscape.

 Saturday.
 Welcome to Myanmar and Yangon, the commercial and spiritual centre of the country.
-After your airport transfer to our hotel, the day is to spend as you wish, acquainting yourself with the bustling streets of downtown Yangon or adjusting to the time difference before the activities of the next day.
+After your airport transfer to our hotel, the day is free to spend as you wish, acquainting yourself with the bustling streets of downtown Yangon or adjusting to the time difference before the activities of the next day.
 In the evening there will be a welcome meeting from your tour guide.

 We enjoy a tour of Yangon and its famous religious monuments today.
 In the heart of downtown we begin with a photo stop in front of Yangon City Hall, before visiting the Sule Pagoda, which is a peaceful place to retreat from the bustle of the city.
 The pagoda is near Maha Bandoola Park which is encircled by a host of colonial buildings and heritage sites, including Independence Monument and the High Court.
 We also visit the golden hollow Botahtaung Pagoda, which was originally built over 2500 years ago.